-The scope of the report includes the security, availability and processing integrity categories and the related controls for ICANN's RZ KSK system that support the achievement of the service commitments and system requirements based on the applicable trust services criteria.
+The scope of this report includes the security, availability and processing integrity categories and the related controls for ICANN's RZ KSK System that support the achievement of the service commitments and system requirements based on the applicable trust services criteria.

-ICANN uses subservices organizations and has implemented at least two fully functional, geographically and logically dispersed sites, which at any point in time hold the data required for production, and are evenly utilized.
+ICANN uses subservices organizations and has implemented at least two fully-functional, geographically and logically dispersed sites known as Key Management Facilities (KMFs), which at any point in time hold the data required for production, and are evenly utilized.
 The description does not include any of the controls expected to be implemented at the subservices organizations.

 All sites implement the same physical security protections and operational controls as specified in the DNSSEC Practice Statement.
-The physical access control systems and security personnel reviews are implemented at Equinix, but are not included in the description.
+The physical access control systems and security personnel reviews are implemented for each KMF, but are not included in the description.